 V-E Day in Perspective: How Different Originally were Each of the Allies Plans to Defeat Hitler?

 Soldier Spy Review: The Human Cost of Covert Ops

 Agent GARBO: The Vanishing Act

-To guarantee Pujol’s personal safety from possible future Nazi retribution, MI-5 spread the rumor that Pujol had died in Angola from Malaria in 1949.
+To guarantee Pujol’s personal safety from possible post-war Nazi retribution, MI5 endeavored to spreading a rumor that Pujol died in Angola from Malaria in 1949.
 Following the war, Pujol left his wife and children and began a new life in Caracas, Venezuela.
-In Venezuela, Pujol would live in obscurity until he was identified by author Nigel West in 1984, following an extensive search.
-Pujol’s incredible role would not be revealed to the world until he was invited to the Normandy coast for the ceremony honoring the 40th anniversary of D-Day.

-Given all Joan Pujol Garcia accomplished, every life he saved, and all the official honors bestowed him, agent GARBO deserves one distinction above all others: Joan Pujol Garcia was the living definition of irrepressible, all in service to the better world he never ceased trying to create.
+Given all Juan Pujol Garcia accomplished, every life he did save, and all the official honors bestowed him, Agent GARBO deserves one distinction above all others: Juan Pujol Garcia was the living definition of irrepressible.
+Pujol was irrepressible in his ceaseless service to create and defend the better world he always thought possible.

 In the end Pujol was both the man with a utopian vision, who for all intents and purposes was also a man born well ahead of his time.
 Conversely, but not contrarily, it also seems Pujol was born into that specific epoch to serve a greater purpose; a purpose that humanity still strives to realize.